David Alston: Work Portfolio

 Board member of the Cromarty Firth Port Authority, 2001–05

 Non-executive director of the Board of NHS Highland, 2003–11 and 2013–2016.
 Board Chair 2016 - present

-I have raised a family of three children, now in their twenties, and created a home in a restored eighteenth-century merchant’s house in the small town of Cromarty (pop 720).
+I have raised a family of three children, now in their thirties, and created a home in a restored nineteenth-century merchant’s house in the small town of Cromarty (pop 720).
 I regard the community, and not just the house, as my home.